Knee replacement

-Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability, most commonly offered when joint pain is not diminished by conservative sources.
-It may also be performed for other knee diseases, such as rheumatoid arthritis.
-In patients with severe deformity from advanced rheumatoid arthritis, trauma, or long-standing osteoarthritis, the surgery may be more complicated and carry higher risk.
-Osteoporosis does not typically cause knee pain, deformity, or inflammation, and is not a reason to perform knee replacement.
+Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability.
+It is most commonly performed for osteoarthritis, but it can also be used for other knee diseases, such as rheumatoid arthritis and psoriatic arthritis.
+In people with severe deformity from advanced rheumatoid arthritis, trauma, or long-standing osteoarthritis, the surgery may be more complicated and carry a higher risk.
+Osteoporosis does not typically cause knee pain, deformity, or inflammation and is not a reason to perform knee replacement.

 Knee replacement surgery can be performed as a partial or a total knee replacement.
 In general, the surgery consists of replacing the diseased or damaged joint surfaces of the knee with metal and plastic components shaped to allow continued motion of the knee.

 The operation typically involves substantial postoperative pain and includes vigorous physical rehabilitation.
-The recovery period may be 12 weeks or longer and may involve the use of mobility aids (e.g. walking frames, canes, crutches) to enable the patient's return to preoperative mobility.
+The recovery period may be 12 weeks or longer and may involve the use of mobility aids (e.g., walking frames, canes, crutches) to enable the person's return to preoperative mobility.
 It is estimated that approximately 82% of total knee replacements will last 25 years.

+History

+The first documented artificial knee replacement was a device using ivory knee components fixed together with plaster of Paris, reported in 1890.

+In the 1950s, a cobalt-chrome hinged knee was used to replace both the femur and tibia, although this device had high failure rates due to an inability to accommodate the knee's natural rotational movement.
+In 1970, a knee replacement that featured metal runners with polyethylene components was applied, although this device was limited in design and instrumentation.

+The total condylar knee replacement was used to accommodate all three knee components (femur, tibia, and patella), with the first successful total condylar surgery performed at Hospital for Special Surgery in New York City in 1974.

+The first smart knee replacement, called Persona IQ smart implant, enabled remote daily monitoring for one year, as reported in 2021.